bosgithub/Variance/README.md

 # Variance

-Given a list, return the variance of the list
+### here we solve for the variance when given a list:

 including both population variance and sample variance